COVID-19 pandemic in Peru: Economy

 Between ten and twenty percent of Peruvians entered into poverty in 2020, reversing a decade of poverty reduction in the country.
 According to the Institute of Economics and Business Development (IEDEP) of the Lima Chamber of Commerce, the country's middle class shrank by almost half from 43.6% in 2019 to 24% in 2020 due to the crisis, reversing a decade of economic progress.

 The European Investment Bank is collaborating with Peru's development bank COFIDE to assist small businesses affected by the virus outbreak's economic implications.
 30% of a $100 million loan to COFIDE is dedicated to businesses affected by the COVID-19 pandemic.

 Governance

 Although economic statistics show improved economic data in Peru in recent decades, the wealth earned between 1990 and 2020 was not distributed throughout the country; living standards showed disparities between the more-developed capital city of Lima and similar coastal regions while rural provinces remained impoverished.
 The COVID-19 pandemic exasperated these disparities even further.
-Political scientist professor Farid Kahhat of the Pontifical Catholic University of Peru stated that "market reforms in Peru have yielded positive results in terms of reducing poverty ...
-But what the pandemic has laid bare, particularly in Peru, is that poverty was reduced while leaving the miserable state of public services unalteredmost clearly in the case of health services."
 With the 2021 Peruvian general election, many of Peru's politicians were out of touch with the citizens, more concentrated on maintaining their power while ignoring projects to provide social support.
 Such disparities exposed by the pandemic elevated the popularity of Pedro Castillo during the 2021 Peruvian general election, assisting with his election into the Presidency of Peru.